nds-org/ndslabs/gui/tests/e2e/README.md

 protractor protractor.conf.js
 ```

-This will pop open a web browser (or multiple browsers) to run your tests, which should close automatically once the testing has concluded.
+This will pop open a web browser (or multiple browsers) to run your tests.

+The test browsers should close automatically once your test suite(s) have concluded.

 Your console will print the results of running your e2e tests.